GigabyteBlender/GigabyteBlender/README.md

 - 🎹 Piano
 - 🥁 Drums

 Thank you for visiting my profile!
-Feel free to explore my repositories and get in touch for collaboration opportunities.
+Please feel free to explore my repositories and get in touch about collaboration opportunities.